Makua people

-The Makua people, also known as Makhuwa, are a Bantu ethnic group found in northern Mozambique and the southern border provinces of Tanzania such as the Mtwara Region.
+The Makua people, also known as Makhuwa or Wamakua, are a Bantu ethnic group found in northern Mozambique and the southern border provinces of Tanzania such as the Mtwara Region.
 They are the largest ethnic group in Mozambique, and primarily concentrated in a large region to the north of the Zambezi River.

 They are studied by sociologists in four geographical and linguistic sub-divisions: the lower or Lolo Makua, the upper or Lomwe Makua, the Maua and the Niassa Makua or Medo.
 They speak variants of the Makua language, also called Emakua, and this is a Bantu-group language.
 The total Makua population is estimated to be about 3.5 million of which over 1 million speak the lower (southern) dialect and about 2 million the upper (northern, Lomwe) version; given the large region and population, several ethnic groups that share the region with the Makua people also speak the Emakua.

 History

 A mythical legend, in the oral tradition of the Makua people, tells that their ancestor were the first man and woman born of Namuli which is their original home, while other living creatures came from nearby mountains.
 Scholars are uncertain whether their origins are in the mountains, or west of Lake Malawi, or northern lands such as in Tanzania or the south.
 However they concur that they likely have been an established ethnic group in northern Mozambique region by the 1st millennium CE.
 The Makua people are closely related to the Animist Maravi people.
 They have had a history of conflict with the Muslim Yao people in the north involved in slave raids and slave trading.